 These new provisions do not include an assessment of individual circumstances, nor do they offer the possibility to appeal decisions denying access to the territory or the asylum procedure.[28]

 The absence of an effective judicial remedy against decisions made by the SBGS to prohibit entry into the territory poses a significant gap.
 This gap is particularly concerning given the practical barriers encountered by asylum seekers attempting to access the asylum process in airport transit zones and ports.
-Despite the acknowledgement by the Government of Ukraine regarding the issue,[27] the lack of an effective appeal mechanism against entry denials remains unresolved.
+Despite the acknowledgement of the issue by the Government of Ukraine,[29] the lack of an effective appeal mechanism against entry denials remains unresolved as of April 2025.
 While there are provisions for appealing such decisions in domestic law, the lack of suspensive effect and inadequate guarantees for prompt examination hinder its effectiveness.
-The lack of access to a lawyer or interpreter in transit zones is a further serious obstacle to exercising a judicial remedy.[28]
+The lack of access to a lawyer or interpreter in transit zones is a further serious obstacle to exercising a judicial remedy.[30]

-According to State information, in 2022, 13 foreigners applied to the SBGS officers with asylum applications (including 8 – before 24 February 2022 and 5 – after 24 February 2022).
-Additionally, 6 foreigners applied while staying in the temporary detention facilities at the border in 2022 and one foreigner filed an asylum application with the SBGS officer during their stay in the temporary detention facilities in 2023.
-As of 2024, no one has applied for protection at the border-crossing points.[29]
+According to State information, in 2022, 13 foreigners applied to the SBGS officers with asylum applications (8 before 24 February 2022 and 5 after 24 February 2022).
+Additionally, 6 foreigners applied while staying in the temporary detention facilities at the border in 2022, and one foreigner filed an asylum application with the SBGS officer during their stay in the temporary detention facilities in 2023.
+As of July 2024, no one had applied for protection at the border-crossing points.[31]

 Regarding resettlement, the UNHCR used to provide resettlement for a very small number of refugees in Ukraine.
 However, due to the decreasing number of slots globally, the UNHCR in Ukraine no longer receives a resettlement quota.[32]